Zygocactus varieites in Australia, old and new spectacular flowering plants

 These were the original South American varieties and while spectacular in colour were limited to a few days flowering.

 In the 1960's a young man named B.L.
 (Larry) Cobia began breeeding zygo's in Florida and before too long new colours with longer flowering times started to come onto the market.

-In these days Australian Quarantine restrictions limited the number to a few cuttings that could be brought in at a time and it took a number of years before commercial quantities would become available on the market.
+In these days Australian Quarantine restrictions limited the number to a few cuttings that could be brought in at a time and it took a number of years before they could be propagated into commercial quantities and released on the Australian market.

 Larry Cobia was a family historian or genealogist and he applied the principles of genetics to his breeding program.
 Weeding out the weak characteristics year after year, crossing and re crossing until a superior specimen resulted.